LeetLLM

 💡 Key insight: Analogy: Language immersion vs. dictionary.
 Learning a language from a dictionary and grammar book (hand-engineering) gives you decent results fast, but you'll always sound wooden and miss subtle idioms.
 Immersion, simply listening to millions of conversations (learning from data), is painfully slow at first but eventually produces fluency no textbook can match.
 The more time (compute) you spend immersed, the better you get.
 That's why learning scales and engineering doesn't.

 Human engineering effort scales linearly (at best) with researcher-hours.
 You can hire more linguists, but each one still has to think through problems manually.
 Compute, by contrast, scales exponentially.
 Moore's Law (and its modern equivalents in GPU throughput) doubles available compute roughly every 18-24 months.
+We can represent these two different scaling trajectories conceptually with the following relationships, where inputs (human effort versus compute) drive the resulting system performance:

 Any method that converts compute into performance will eventually surpass any method that relies on human effort, given enough time.
 The Bitter Lesson says this crossover has happened repeatedly, and it always will.

-Code: Heuristic vs. Compute in Action
+Code: heuristic vs. compute in action

 We can demonstrate the Bitter Lesson with a simple Python simulation.
 The code below defines a game agent evaluating a board state.
 It takes a board state (with an explicit value and a hidden complexity factor) as input.
 We implement two approaches: a heuristic function that applies rigid rules, and a general search function that simulates outcomes.
 The script outputs the evaluation scores, demonstrating how search uncovers hidden complexity while heuristics hit a hard ceiling.